-Waste treatment methods Product / Packaging disposal Consult State Land Waste Management Authority for disposal.
+Waste treatment methods Product / Packaging disposal Recycle wherever possible or consult manufacturer for recycling options.
+Consult State Land Waste Management Authority for disposal.
 Bury residue in an authorised landfill.
 Recycle containers if possible, or dispose of in an authorised landfill.